 Backpack Frame and Suspension

-Internally, the frame has two aluminum stays arranged in a X pattern so that they flex with your body, rather than resist it.
-A horizontal cross-bar provides a secure anchor point for the pack’s load lifters, while helping to stiffen the pack.
-The shoulder straps are covered with moisture wicking mesh and the sliding sternum strap that is easy to adjust.
+Internally, the frame has two aluminum stays arranged in an X pattern so that they flex with your body, rather than resist it.
+A horizontal cross-bar provides a secure anchor point for the pack’s load lifters while helping to stiffen the pack.
+The shoulder straps are covered with moisture-wicking mesh and the sliding sternum strap that is easy to adjust.

 Backpack Pockets and Organization

 The Aircontact Lite 65 +10 is a top-loader with a floating top lid pocket.
 The main compartment has two access points: through the top and through a hatch positioned over an optional sleeping bag pocket.
 Side mesh pockets let you stash water bottles, while a front stuff-it pocket expands to accommodate clothing.
 The top lid is attached with four webbing straps, so it can float upwards if you want to overstuff the main compartment.
 The top lid has two pockets, a large top pocket, and a hidden pocket under the lid, which is good for storing a toilet or first aid kit for easy access.